 During the Freshman developmental game, the developmental team may have two (2) coaches on the field; both coaches must be 15 yards behind the line of scrimmage at the snap of the ball.
 No coaches will be allowed on the field for the JV developmental game.
 The coaches are to assist the players in the huddle only.
 When the huddle breaks to line for the play, the coaches must remain back 15 yards from the line of scrimmage and stay out of the play, physically and verbally.
 A 5-yard penalty for violation of this rule will be enforced.

-Developmental players are allowed to play in the regular freshman JV game; however, they are not required to do so as their playing requirement has been meat by playing in the developmental game.
+Developmental players are allowed to play in the regular freshman and JV game; however, they are not required to do so as their playing requirement has been met by playing in the developmental game.
 Any developmental player may re-enter the game at any time as long as non-developmental players meet their minimum play requirements of five (5) plays per half.

 The eleven (11) Developmental Players will be listed on each Team’s Shared Roster for the game, which shall be exchanged at the weigh-in, between the weigh-in representatives of the opposing Teams before the start of each game.
 Two (2) players who are also considered to be non-starting-low impact players, not Developmental Players, will also be listed with the eleven (11) Developmental Players as substitutes in case of an injury to a Developmental Player.